 Most people are still at Level 1.

-Level Role Core action Typical failure
+Core action

-1 Doer You do the work; AI helps a little You use AI like a faster search box
+You do the work; AI helps a little

-2 Director You describe the outcome; AI executes You give vague instructions and blame the model
+You give vague instructions and blame the model

-3 Architect You design the system; AI runs repeatable loops You automate before you know what to judge
+You design the system; AI runs repeatable loops

 Level 1: The doer